-Our motto of 'Pride in Lancaster' encapsulates the ethos of our academy where every individual is encouraged and supported to do the best they can and be the best that they can be, and tells of the positive experience our students have, both inside and outside of the classroom.
+Our motto of 'READY for the Future' encapsulates the ethos of our Academy where every individual is encouraged and supported to do the best they can and be the best that they can be, and tells of the positive experience our students have, both inside and outside of the classroom.

-Underpinning this are a range of curriculum topics which develop pupils’ understanding of what it means to be a citizen in modern Britain.
-Through our taught curriculum and extracurricular provision we offer a range of opportunities for our boys to engage with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs; the pupils develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.
+Underpinning this are a range of curriculum topics which develop students’ understanding of what it means to be a citizen in modern Britain.
+Through our taught curriculum and extracurricular provision we offer a range of opportunities for our students to engage with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs; the students develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.

-We take pride in our promotion of democracy, freedom and the rule of law as evidenced through our academy council and pupil leadership opportunities.
-Pupils see the democratic process in action and are heavily involved in making decisions, hearing boys’ speeches, challenging opinion and ultimately exercising their democratic right to vote.
-During lessons boys are given the opportunity to learn about how modern Britain has been shaped to become the tolerant country that it is today; in Personal Social and Health Education (PSHE) and History, amongst others.
+We take pride in our promotion of democracy, freedom and the rule of law as evidenced through our academy council and student leadership opportunities.
+Students see the democratic process in action and are heavily involved in making decisions, hearing students' speeches, challenging opinion and ultimately exercising their democratic right to vote.
+During lessons students are given the opportunity to learn about how modern Britain has been shaped to become the tolerant country that it is today; in Personal Social and Health Education (PSHE) and History, amongst others.

-Pride in Lancaster identifies that we want our students to value and be inspired to: Preparedness, Resilience, Integrity, Diversity and Enterprise.
+‘READY for the Future’ identifies that we want our students to value and be inspired by:

 Ensuring the welfare, health and safety of the young people at Lancaster is paramount, and this is evident not only in our Health and Safety and Behaviour Policies, but also that we hold the Anti-bullying award.

-The academic, personal development and well-being of every pupil in our academy is of paramount importance to us here at The Lancaster academy.
-This includes understanding the importance of providing a range of opportunities for our pupils that supports their spiritual, moral, social and cultural development (SMSC).
+The academic, personal development and well-being of every student in our academy is of paramount importance to us here at The Lancaster Academy.
+This includes understanding the importance of providing a range of opportunities for our students that supports their spiritual, moral, social and cultural development (SMSC).

 SMSC provision at Lancaster is supported by our academy ethos and values, and through the contributions of every curriculum subject.

-Our academy ethos of excellence underpins the promotion of SMSC through:
+Our academy ethos underpins the promotion of SMSC through: